dpgmediamagazines/django-arctic/docs/reference.md

 login and logout links.
 Both items supposed to be names of URLs.
 Defaults are 'login' and 'logout'.
 Could be set to `None` if you don't want to use authentication in your app.

+If the LOGIN_URL and LOGOUT_URL are the same, the LoginView will automatically logout the user when he visits the login page.
+If they are different, a logged in user will be redirected to the homepage of the CMS and not be logged out.

 # Generic Class Based Views

 Arctic provides a number of class based views that add integration with the